Christopher Wreh

-Christopher Wreh (born 14 May 1975) is a retired Liberian professional footballer who played as a striker.
+Christopher Wreh (born 14 May 1975) is a Liberian retired professional footballer who played as a striker.
 He was a member of the Arsenal side which won the Premier League and FA Cup double during the 1997–98 season.

-At international level, he won 36 caps for Liberia, scoring 11 goals, and was in their squad for the 1996 Africa Cup of Nations.
+At the international level, he won 36 caps for Liberia, scoring 11 goals, and was in their squad for the 1996 Africa Cup of Nations.

 Club career

-Wreh played domestically for Invincible Eleven, before signing for French Division 1 club AS Monaco as a youth.
-A centre forward, Wreh played for Monaco as a substitute in the 1993–94 UEFA Champions League semifinal.
+Wreh played domestically for Invincible Eleven, before signing for French Division 1 club Monaco as a youth.
+A center forward, Wreh played for Monaco as a substitute in the 1993–94 UEFA Champions League semi-final.
 He had a spell on loan at Guingamp, finishing the season as the team's top scorer and playing in the 1997 Coupe de France Final, which they lost on penalties to Nice.

 Wreh signed for Arsenal in the summer of 1997 for £300,000, linking up with his former manager at Monaco, Arsène Wenger.
 Although fourth choice behind Ian Wright, Dennis Bergkamp and Nicolas Anelka, Wreh still played an important part in the Gunners' Double-winning 1997–98 season.
-Wreh scored in 1–0 Premier League wins against Wimbledon and Bolton Wanderers in March, the fifth in a 5-0 win against Wimbledon, and netted the only goal of the Gunners' FA Cup semi-final win over Wolverhampton Wanderers both in April.
+Wreh scored in 1–0 Premier League wins against Wimbledon and Bolton Wanderers in March, the fifth in a 5–0 win against Wimbledon, and netted the only goal of the Gunners' FA Cup semi-final win over Wolverhampton Wanderers both in April.
 Wreh started in the 1998 FA Cup Final, and although he did not score, Arsenal beat Newcastle United 2–0.

-Despite scoring in the 1998 FA Charity Shield against Manchester United, Wreh's form dipped and after the arrival of Thierry Henry and Davor Šuker at the club in 1999 he was squeezed out altogether.
+Despite scoring in the 1998 FA Charity Shield against Manchester United, Wreh's form dipped and, after the arrival of Thierry Henry and Davor Šuker at the club in 1999, he was squeezed out altogether.
 He had brief loan spells with Birmingham City, for whom he scored once, against Grimsby Town, and at AEK Athens and Den Bosch, but none of these were subsequently made permanent.
 He left Arsenal in 2000, having scored five times in 46 appearances.

 Wreh then became somewhat of a journeyman footballer.
-He initially signed for Saudi Arabian side Al-Hilal, then returned to the UK in 2001 with brief stints at AFC Bournemouth and St Mirren, but fitness problems meant he rarely played; he then played non-league football for Bishop's Stortford although only one game due to repeated absenteeism and United Counties League club Buckingham Town.
+He initially signed for Saudi Arabian side Al-Hilal, then returned to the UK in 2001 with brief stints at AFC Bournemouth and St Mirren, but fitness problems meant he rarely played; he then played non-league football for Bishop's Stortford although he only played one game due to repeated absenteeism, and United Counties League club Buckingham Town.

 In 2007, he returned to football, signing for Perseman Manokwari of the Liga Indonesia Premier Division where he brought an end to his playing days.